ajv-validator/ajv/docs/api.md

 Validation errors will be available in the `errors` property of Ajv instance (`null` if there were no errors).

-In typescript this method can act as a type guard (similarly to function retured by `compile` method - see example there).
+In typescript this method can act as a type guard (similarly to function returned by `compile` method - see example there).

 **Please note**: every time this method is called the errors are overwritten so you need to copy them to another variable if you want to use them later.